Sometimes you have to liberate the leader by drowning the victim.

-Just as a ship is considered seaworthy only after it weathers through the monstrous waves, and touch-bases the shore successfully.
-Similarly, an individual is ‘Seaworthy’ only when he or she is flexible to changes of life.
+Just as a ship is considered seaworthy only after it weathers through the monstrous waves and touch-bases the shore successfully, similarly, an individual is ‘Seaworthy’ only when they are flexible to changes in life.

-Brooding over changing weathers of life evokes a victim consciousness.
+Brooding over changing weather of life evokes a victim’s consciousness.
 It burdens your mind.
-Makes life goals difficult to attain.
-Just like the ballast that weighs too much, and eventually sinks the ship.
+It makes life goals difficult to attain, just like the ballast that weighs too much and eventually sinks the ship.

-In my journey so far, I have had an opportunity to meet and read many successful voyagers and thinkers.
-One among them is 13th century Persian Poet Rumi who has written that “If you are irritated by every rub, how will your mirror be polished?”
+In my journey so far, I have had the opportunity to meet and read many successful voyagers and thinkers.
+One among them is 13th century Persian Poet Rumi, who wrote, “If you are irritated by every rub, how will your mirror be polished?”

 Henry and Isaac worked in the upper echelons of the tech industry in the late 1990s.
-They began in the early days of the Internet, went through the dotcom boom, and made a big bang in the world economy.
-Henry and Isaac were childhood prodigies, so it came as no surprise to anyone when they reached the pinnacle of their career early, were earning handsome salaries, and were the blue-eyed boys to their CEOs.
+They began in the early days of the Internet, went through the dot-com boom, and made a big bang in the world economy.
+Henry and Isaac were childhood prodigies, so it came as no surprise to anyone when they reached the pinnacle of their career early, earned handsome salaries, and were the blue-eyed boys to their CEOs.

 Henry and Isaac had a strong sense of purpose and inherent passion – and pursued a higher calling to revolutionize the world through technology.

-Every day they would share their ideas with VCs, to convince them into giving funds, but, at the end of each day, their dreams were turned down.
+Every day, they would share their ideas with VCs to convince them to give funds, but their dreams were turned down at the end of each day.

 Henry started losing his confidence.
 Every rejection by a VC became a mirage of disbelief in his idea.
 He was falling prey to circumstances – becoming a victim.
 They had everything at stake.

 Isaac was calm amidst this storm.
-He practiced meditation daily that helped him unravel his tension and focus on his goals.
+He practiced meditation daily, which helped him unravel his tension and focus on his goals.
 He believed in the power of positivity and always cheered Henry.
-Every day in the office, Henry drew inspiration from Isaac, and together, they were able to pass the eye of the storm successfully.
+Every day in the office, Henry drew inspiration from Isaac, and together, they were able to pass the storm’s eye successfully.

-This may seem like the story of two different individuals, but what if I tell you that each one of us has a part of Henry and a part of Isaac in us.
-All of us, have struggles, that are no less a storm, and every time we give in, we become Henry, succumbing to the victimhood.
-But there are a few of us who choose to stay sturdy, patient, and unbreakable just like the diamond.
+This may seem like the story of two different individuals, but what if I tell you that each one of us has a part of Henry and a part of Isaac in us?
+All of us have struggles that are no less a storm, and every time we give in, we become Henry, succumbing to victimhood.
+But there are a few of us who choose to stay sturdy, patient, and unbreakable, just like the diamond.

-These people are the Isaacs who realize that to fulfill their goals, they need to build them- ‘SELVES’.
+These people are the Isaacs who realize that they need to build them- ‘SELVES.’

 4 essential points to help you conquer Victimhood:

 In any adverse situation, it is natural to blame others.
-I know, it is probably one of the easiest ways, but it only makes the matter worse, just how when Steve Jobs was blamed and shown the door from Apple, it boomeranged the company.
+I know it is probably one of the easiest ways, but it only makes the matter worse, just as when Steve Jobs was blamed and shown the door from Apple, it boomeranged the company.

-So, instead of blaming you can flip the state of your mind and dedicate your time in finding the solution.
-It will not only save you, but others too.
-Do remember that the key is in resolving the issues, rather than being right.
+So, instead of blaming, you can flip the state of your mind and dedicate your time to finding the solution.
+It will save not only you but others too.
+Do remember that the key is in resolving the issues rather than being right.

 Try and establish a non-biased view.
-For that you must ensure collective responsibilities are taken to observe any situation impartially.
-The idea is to be compassionate and not self-protective for creating a win-win situation.
+For that, you must ensure collective responsibilities are taken to observe any situation impartially.
+The idea is to be compassionate and not self-protective to create a win-win situation.

 Can you imagine a world without cars, laptops, and electricity?

-Say thanks to the natural desire within us that keeps looking for change that has today made us a race of superhumans.
+Say thanks to the natural desire within us that keeps looking for a change today that made us a race of superhumans.

-If only people like Karl Benz (many say was the one who first conceptualized cars), Adam Osborne (the inventor of Osborne 1, the first commercially successful portable microcomputer), and the famous Benjamin Franklin (to whom the discovery of electricity is often connected) would have not thought of change, we would have been deprived of these luxuries.
+If only people like Karl Benz (many say was the one who first conceptualized cars), Adam Osborne (the inventor of Osborne 1, the first commercially successful portable microcomputer), and the famous Benjamin Franklin (to whom the discovery of electricity is often connected) had not thought of change; we would have been deprived of these luxuries.

-I think, most of the time the fear of failure emanates from a lack of self-confidence, and the insecurities born out of the lack pushes us to resist change.
-Consider the case of Blackberry and Nokia, brands that once ruled the market, are nowhere in the picture today, because they resisted accepting new technologies like iPhone and Android.
+I think, most of the time, the fear of failure emanates from a lack of self-confidence, and the insecurities born out of the lack push us to resist change.
+Consider the case of Blackberry and Nokia, brands that once ruled the market, are nowhere in the picture today because they resisted accepting new technologies like iPhone and Android.

 My whole point was to put across the message that instead of pride and self-centeredness, if we humans work towards a common cause, it will help bring significant change.

-Every problem comes with a solution that is how nature works.
-Imagine how it would be if there was only days and light, and no nights and darkness.
-You would be sleep deprived.
+Every problem comes with a solution; that is how nature works.
+Imagine how it would be if there were only days and light and no nights and darkness.
+You would be sleep-deprived.

 4. Remember the Purpose

 Your purpose should strengthen you.
-A good leader is always driven by a sense of purpose – with a value-system aligned to creating an impact, and moving the lives of people.
+A good leader is always driven by a sense of purpose – with a value system aligned to creating an impact and moving people’s lives.

 Individuals like Nelson Mandela and Mahatma Gandhi are good examples of leaders with a sense of strong purpose.
 They sacrificed their lives for their purpose, and that was to create a better tomorrow.

-There is no better way to do that other than ‘MEDITATION’.
+There is no better way to do that than ‘MEDITATION.’

-It opens a doorway to within – to uncover your true self, refining your perception about the world.
+It opens a doorway to uncovering your true self and refining your perception of the world.
 You invariably start seeing ‘good’ in everything.
 It leads you to true humility.
 You get carved into a natural leader, driven by a sense of purpose.

 Would you like to contribute a post?